Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Given that ClientHello extensions are sent unencrypted, this portion of the extension was designed to avoid unnecessary privacy leaks.
-In particular, care was taken to avoid leaking what certificate(s) the User Agent may have been shown in previous connections, and what other hosts the User Agent may have contacted recently.
+In particular, care was taken to avoid leaking what certificate(s) the User Agent may have been shown in previous connections and what other hosts the User Agent may have contacted recently.

 User Agents advertise a recently observed tree size for each Transparency Log